Menna-Islam/Assignment2/README.md

 ![My Image](RoundRobin.jpeg)

 ## Shortest Job First Algorithm
-Same functionality as round robin but without quantum time , It depends on shotest burst time with respect to arrival time for each process
+Same functionality as round robin but without quantum time , It depends on shortest burst time with respect to arrival time for each process
 ; We can see the code in <a href="https://github.com/Menna-Islam/Assignment2/blob/main/src/SJFAlgorithm.java">SJF.java</a> file.

 ![My Image](SJF.jpeg)